 In retrospect, it’s probably a good thing that the teacher didn’t let me stand there alone… Look what’s playing at the Embassy theater; Thunder Fist and Chinese Mechanic!

 All billboards were painted at the time.
 The larger one of Mick hardly looks like him at all.
 They are based on two wonderful photographs by Leee Black Childers shot for Mick’s debut solo album Slaughter on 10th Avenue.
+The billboard cost $5,000 per week.
 In a fortunate twist of fate, the painters had gone on strike at the time, and the billboard was left up for ages!

 It’s amazing to see how few cars there were in NYC at the time – and that the traffic on 7th Avenue was in the opposite direction back then.

 I always remembered the 2-sided corner building where the double Ronson billboard had been.
 Decades later, I found photos of it.

 While watching the movie, The Sunshine Boys, (November 1975) I noticed the craziest thing!
 6-1/2 minutes into the start of the film, there is a shot of the same building (over the shoulder of the George M. Cohan statue).
 The shape of the MainMan logo is visible, but the rest of the billboard is all white.
 I suspect that this was in preparation for the next billboard – the Panasonic one, which was there for decades.
 My logic is that the Carol Channing billboard atop the Palace theater is also white in the film – you can see the old billboard bleeding through the white, so I suspect that the Ronson one is being whited out, rather than this being prior to its construction.

 See my collection of photos below – of the Ronson billboard in stages of completion.